Maneren/KIV-CPP/semestralky/sem02/README.md

-# KIV-CPP-sem01
+# KIV/CPP - Semester project #2

-Semester project #1 for KIV/CPP.
+Library for a multi-precision arithmetic and a simple calculator frontend.

 ## Compilation